barneyman/ESP8266-Light-Switch/README.md

 # ESP8266-Light-Switch
 an ESP01 that switches a relay, and also handles the switch wire

+**There is am additional branch - 6switch - that looks after 6 (up to 8) relays, using an MCP23017**

 using an ESP8266-ESP01, and a 240v 5v switching relay, this is a simple sketch that honours the manual switch and can also be remotely fired, using a simple HTTP get